Aman-sain/Dice-generator/README.md

 In summary, this Python program allows the user to simulate rolling a six-sided dice multiple times, records the outcomes, calculates the sum of those outcomes, and then displays the results to the user.
 It's a fun and simple example of using random number generation and basic control structures in Python.

 10. Feedback:

+We created a feedback form to gather feedback from a diverse group of people.
+This feedback form has been shared with students.
+Their responses and perspectives will provide valuable information to help us assess the project's effectiveness and identify areas for improvement.